mukherjeerajdeep/3_PS_Unit-Testing_With_Python/06/Stubbing_Mocking/Readme.md

     alarm.check()
     assert alarm.is_alarm_on
 ```
-This is simple stubbing but we need to write our handwritten stub clas/methods here.
+This is simple stubbing, but we need to write our handwritten stub clas/methods here.
 We can use a
 framework instead of that.
 This is the steps

 1. We stub the sensor `stub_sensor = Mock(Sensor)`